Use Mendix Data Storage APIs to Build Reusable Microflow Actions

 Using the JDBC connection you can benefit from vendor specific database extensions, like Oracle Pl/SQL or Postgres user-defined functions.

 The following example illustrates the use of PostgreSQL-specific functionality.
-It serves as an example of how you can do this, but in this specific case an alternative solution, either using microflows or Java actions, is better as it would keep your application database independent.
+It serves as an example of how you can do this, but in this specific case an alternative solution, either using microflows or Java actions, would be better as it would keep your application database independent.

-The requirement for this example is to generate a list of dates for all first Mondays of the month between a range specified by the user.
+The requirement for this example is to generate a list of dates for all the first Mondays of the month within a range specified by the user.

-This example has a page where a user can enter a start and end date.
-The microflow triggered by the Generate first Mondays of the month button will print all the respective dates.
+This example has a page where an end-user can enter a start and end date.
+The microflow triggered by the Generate first Mondays of the month button will write all the respective dates to the log.

 In Postgres you can query a list of the dates of all Mondays between these dates using the following Postgres specific query: